Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

 ```
 Finally you can use it from the application by importing the file as a *"side-effect"*.
 These so-called side-effectful imports are those that do something when imported but don't return any value.
 In this case with styles, the side-effect is applying the stylesheet into the application.
 Other side-effectul modules can be those that add missing APIs into the page, also known as *polyfilling*.

-Alrgiht, now just like what we did with the static images, I like to write a specialized module for importing these stylesheets:
+Alright, now just like what we did with the static images, I like to write a specialized module for importing these stylesheets:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Stylesheet